CBT Worksheets, Handouts, And Skills-Development Audio: Therapy Resources for Mental Health Professionals

-People work in different ways, and our formats are designed to reflect that, so you can choose the style that suits how you and your client want to work.
-Psychology Tools resources are perfectly formatted to work whether you practice face to face, remotely or use a blended approach.
+People work in different ways.
+Our formats are designed to reflect that, so you can choose the style that suits how you and your client want to work.
+Psychology Tools resources are perfectly formatted to work whether you practice face to face, remotely, or use a blended approach.

-- Full resource packs are aimed at professionals.
-As well as the resource, each PDF contains useful information, including therapist guidance about how to use the resource most effectively, descriptions that provide theoretical context, instructions, therapist prompts, and detailed references.
+- Professional version.
+Designed for clinicians, this comprehensive option includes everything you need to use the resource confidently.
+As well as the resource, each PDF contains useful information, including therapist guidance explaining how to use the resource most effectively, descriptions that provide theoretical context, instructions, therapist prompts, and references.
 Some resources also include case examples and annotations where appropriate.

-- Information handout only / Worksheet only / Exercise only is a blank PDF of the resource, without any of the instructions or description.
-These are ideal for printing and using in-session or giving to a client.
+- Client version.
+This is a blank PDF of the resource, with client-friendly instructions where appropriate, but without the theoretical description.
+These are ideal for printing and using in-session, or giving to a client.

 - Fillable PDFs are great for clients who want to work with resources online instead of on paper.
 Your client can fill in and save the resource on a computer, before sending it back to you without the need for a printer.
 This format is also useful if you have remote sessions with clients and want to work through a resource on screen together.

 - Editable PowerPoint documents are useful if you want to make any changes to the resource structure, or personalize it for your client.